Internal bicategories

 \section{Internal categories}

 We begin our investigation of internal weak higher categories by discussing internal categories in 2- and 3-categories.
-Section~\ref{sec-catin2cat} concentrates on categories internal to 2-categories, which govern both 2-dimensional local bordism and the 2-categorical structure of algebras, bimodules, and intertwiners.
-In Section~\ref{sec-catin3cat} we introduce the rather more involved definition of categories internal to 3-categories---this is the appropriate framework for tensor categories.
-In Appendix~A we will describe a result on the connectivity of the space of evaluations of an internal category that ensures that our definition is complete.
-Section~\ref{sec-internalbicats} will continue these themes by describing internal bicategories.
+Section~\ref{sec-catin2cat} concentrates on categories internal to 2-categories; that notion naturally encodes, for instance, the structure of 2-dimensional local bordism, and the structure of algebras, bimodules, and intertwiners.
+In Section~\ref{sec-catin3cat} we introduce the rather more involved definition of categories internal to 3-categories; this is the appropriate framework for tensor categories, bimodule categories, functors between bimodule categories, and natural transformations between functors between bimodule categories.